rauljordan/personal-site/content/2023-01-16-rust-concepts-I-wish-I-learned-earlier.md

 I hope this post was informative for folks coming into Rust and hitting some of its obstacles.
 Expect more Rust content to come soon, especially on more advanced topics!

+## Shoutout

+Shoutout to my colleagues at Offchain Labs, Rachel and Lee Bousfield for their incredible breadth of knowledge of the language.
+Some of their tips inspired this post